Introduction: Build Your Own Board Game

 2) Print or design your own die

-For a simple die design DB3JHF crafted a design that is print ready and fore-fills all you six sided die needs.
+For a simple die design DB3JHF crafted a design that is print ready and easily solves all you six sided die needs.

 3) Smart Phone die

-The great thing about smart phones is that there are millions of applications, so chances are there is an application that turns your smart phone into a virtual dice rolling machine.
+The great thing about smart phones is that there are millions of applications, so luck beholds there is an app that turns your smart phone into dice.